Impeachment process against Richard Nixon: Resignation and conclusion

 Nixon met with Vice President Ford the following morning, August 8, to inform Ford of his intention to resign from office, and met with congressional leaders that evening to give them formal notice.
 Next, he met briefly with a group of longtime congressional friends, and then he informed the nation.
 Several days earlier, in advance of the release of the tapes on August 5, presidential speechwriter Ray Price had prepared two draft speeches for the president—one, a refusal-to-resign speech, and the second, a resignation speech.
 The latter served as the first draft of the speech Nixon delivered live on radio and television from the Oval Office that night.

 In his address, Nixon said he was resigning because "I have concluded that because of the Watergate matter I might not have the support of the Congress that I would consider necessary to back the very difficult decisions and carry out the duties of this office in the way the interests of the nation would require."
 He also stated his hope that, by resigning, "I will have hastened the start of that process of healing which is so desperately needed in America."
 He then went on to review the accomplishments of his presidency, especially in foreign policy.
 Nixon acknowledged that some of his judgments "were wrong," and he expressed contrition, saying: "I deeply regret any injuries that may have been done in the course of the events that led to this decision."
 The speech contained no admission of wrongdoing, however, nor did it mention the articles of impeachment pending against him.
 Protesters outside the White House along Pennsylvania Avenue shouted " jail to the chief " throughout the night.

 On the morning of August 9, 1974, after an emotional farewell to his Cabinet members and staff, Nixon and his family left the White House for San Clemente, California.
 He left behind a signed letter of resignation addressed to Secretary of State Kissinger (as required by the Presidential Succession Act of 1792), thereby becoming the first U.S. president to resign from office.
 His presidency officially ended at 11:35 am, when Kissinger received the letter, and Ford's began.
 A short while later, in the East Room of the White House, Ford was sworn into office by Chief Justice Burger, declaring "our long national nightmare is over."

-Following Nixon's resignation, the impeachment process against him was closed.
+Following Nixon's resignation, the impeachment process against him was formally concluded.
 On August 20, the House voted to accept the final Judiciary Committee report by a vote of 412 to 3, with Republican Earl Landgrebe, plus Democrats Otto Passman and Sonny Montgomery casting the only no votes.
 The 528‐page report, published on August 22, laid out in detail what it called the "clear and convincing evidence" against Nixon.
 It also contained a statement from the committee's Republican members who had originally opposed impeachment, stating for the record that Nixon had not been "hounded from office" but rather had destroyed his own presidency through his patterns of deceit.